Native American tribes

 Yes--the Wyandot Indians used birchbark canoes to travel along the St. Lawrence River.

-Here is a website with pictures of American Indian canoes.
+Here is a website with pictures of First Nations kayaks and canoes.

 Over land, the Wyandots used dogs as pack animals.